asselapathirana/swmm5-python/swmm/README.txt

 One should always use the new interface.
 The old interface (below) is left only for backward compatibility.
 The key features of new interface are
     * More pythonic interface
-    * A number of convienience functions
+    * A number of convenience functions

  Import new interface and run SWMM